Published on

 LLM Security

 Traditionally, software has always been deterministic.
-The same input produces the same output.
 Therefore, if you took the right counter measures you would always be reasonably secure against common hacking techniques.
 For example, parameterize your SQL queries and SQL injection is dead.

 LLMs don't work that way.
 A jailbreak isn't an exploit in a traditional sense.